EXCLUSIVE: Aventer Gray Talks New Podcast, Using Her Voice Away From Her Husband & That Viral Sermon Clip

 I am not afraid.
 I feel like this is my platform.
 I have gotten a certain level of comfortability in everybody not being okay with me.
 This is my outlet.
 I think every woman needs to embrace that everybody is not going to like you, you’re not going to be everybody’s cup of tea.
 But the people whose cup of tea that you are, they’re going to ride with you and it’s going to be a great time.

-You can listen to Aventer Gray’s podcast “Av Unfiltered” on Saturday, May 23 on all platforms, including YouTube, SoundCloud and on Aventer Gray’s Instagram page.
+You can listen to Aventer Gray’s podcast “Ave Unfiltered” on Saturday, May 23 on all platforms, including YouTube, SoundCloud and on Aventer Gray’s Instagram page.

 Future guests include LeToya Luckett-Walker, Ayesha Curry, Iyanla Vanzant and more.